-Unlike some cities, Banks isn’t mainly white- or blue-collar occupations dominate the local economy, Banks is neither predominantly one nor the other.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Banks is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Banks is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Banks who work in office and administrative support (12.00%), management occupations (12.00%), and sales jobs (11.51%).
+There are especially a lot of people living in Banks who work in sales jobs (13.02%), management occupations (13.02%), and office and administrative support (12.91%).

 Also of interest is that Banks has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Banks who are college-educated is somewhat higher than the average US community of 21.84%: 28.23% of adults in Banks have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Banks citizens is substantially higher than the typical US community, as 30.04% of adults in Banks have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Banks in 2018 was $31,387, which is upper middle income relative to Oregon and the nation.
-This equates to an annual income of $125,548 for a family of four.
+The per capita income in Banks in 2018 was $34,844, which is upper middle income relative to Oregon and the nation.
+This equates to an annual income of $139,376 for a family of four.
 However, Banks contains both very wealthy and poor people as well.

-Banks is a somewhat ethnically-diverse city.
+Banks is a very ethnically-diverse city.
 The people who call Banks home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Banks residents report their race to be White, followed by Asian.
 Banks also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.82% of the city’s residents.
-Important ancestries of people in Banks include German, English, Irish, Norwegian, and French.
+People of Hispanic or Latino origin account for 15.39% of the city’s residents.
+Important ancestries of people in Banks include German, English, Irish, French, and Dutch.

 The most common language spoken in Banks is English.
 Other important languages spoken here include Spanish and Polish.